arista-eosplus/ztpserver/docs/examples.rst

 More examples
 `````````````

-Additional ZTPServer file examples are available on GitHub at the `ZTP Server Demo <https://github.com/arista-eosplus/ztpserver-demo>`_.
+Additional ZTPServer file examples are available on GitHub at the `ZTPServer Demo <https://github.com/arista-eosplus/ztpserver-demo>`_.